Pitz72/PixelDebhTheGame/README.md

 - **Capture:** Get close to an enemy and press the capture button.
 - **Launch:** While holding a captured enemy, press the button again to launch it in the direction you're facing.
 - **Goal:** Collect all the retro-themed items (joysticks, floppy disks, cartridges) in each level to advance to the next.
+- **Boss Battle:** Face off against the mighty Cyclops Frog in a dedicated arena, using a new shooting ability to win!

 ## Features

 -   Classic 2D platforming action
+-   Vast, horizontally scrolling levels with a dynamic camera system
+-   Immersive parallax background for a sense of depth
+-   An epic boss battle that introduces new game mechanics
 -   9 challenging levels with increasing difficulty
 -   Three unique enemy types: Globby, Hoppy (jumper), and Flappy (flyer)
 -   Special power-ups: Speed Boost, Shield, and the powerful Super Throw!